kannans89/graphql-learning/8.Schema/schema.md

 ```

+c.Type the command `npm install` on the terminal to install all the dependencies .

+Step 2: Create a Flat  file Database
-type the command `npm install` on the terminal to install all the dependencies .
-Now lets add a **data** folder where our flat files will be stored .
-Lets create database for students first so create students.json file inside data folder .
+a.Add a **data** folder where our flat files will be stored .Create **students.json** file inside data folder .
+This will act as the Student database.

 ```javascript
 [